Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

-Fort Snelling State Park offers one of the most popular Minneapolis hiking trails to locals and tourists.
+Fort Snelling State Park offers locals and tourists one of the most popular Minneapolis hiking trails.
 The Pike Island trail is accessible year-round and is primarily used for bird watching, walking, and running.

 If you’re willing to escape from the hustle and bustle of city life, the hiking trail circling Pike Island is a place to go.
 The hiking trail is relatively flat and has eye-catching trees on the Mississippi and Minnesota rivers.

-In fact, as you walk through the trail, you come across the confluence of the Minnesota and Mississippi rivers – where both river bodies meet.
-When the water level is low, the sea also unveils the sight of a beautiful white sand beach.
+As you walk through the trail, you come across the confluence of the Minnesota and Mississippi rivers – where both river bodies meet.
+When the water level is low, the sea also unveils a beautiful white sand beach.

 Further, the trail takes you through colorful wildflowers and picturesque bridges.
 If you want to catch sight of wildlife and local bird species, we recommend you take the trail during earlier day hours.
-However, avoid visiting the trail during the rainy season as it gets muddy, which might put a damper on your visit.
+However, avoid visiting the trail during the rainy season as it gets muddy, which might damage your visit.

-The trail length is approximately 3.7 miles, and because it’s fairly flat, it’s easy to hike.
+The trail length is approximately 3.7 miles, and it’s easy to hike because it’s fairly flat.
 You can bring your pets on the trail too.
-The park is almost two miles from MSP Airport, lying within the Twin Cities metro area.
+The park is almost two miles from MSP Airport, within the Twin Cities metro area.

 However, note that Fort Snelling State Park is subject to frequent closures due to harsh weather conditions.
 So, make sure you check for updates before planning a visit.
-Further, you are required to pay $7 for parking a vehicle per day.
+Further, you must pay $7 for parking a vehicle daily.
 You can also purchase an annual vehicle pass for $35.

 6. Cannon Valley Trail

-Cannon Valley trail is one of the best bike trails near Minneapolis and St. Paul.
+Cannon Valley trail is among the best bike trails near Minneapolis and St. Paul.
 In 2018, it officially became a National Recreation Trail.
 Visitors consider it one of the most-maintained and amazing trails for hiking in Minnesota.

-Besides, the wooden areas, Cannon river, farmland, wetlands, and river bluffs offer a breathtaking view alongside the trail.
+Besides the wooden areas, the Cannon River, farmland, wetlands, and river bluffs offer a breathtaking view alongside the trail.
 This trail is approximately 35 miles from the twin cities and is 20 miles in length from Cannon Falls to Red Wing.